-Realizing I am gay, disillusioned with the institutional church, and unable to reconcile my integrity with Vatican expectations, I enrolled in The University of Texas at Austin, earned a PhD in Human Development, withdrew from active priestly ministry (the Vatican has never recognized this resignation: I remain a Catholic priest by the Vatican's choice), and accepted a teaching position.
+Realizing I am gay, disillusioned with the institutional church, and unable to reconcile my integrity with Vatican expectations, I enrolled at The University of Texas at Austin, earned a PhD in Human Development, withdrew from active priestly ministry (the Vatican has never recognized this resignation: I remain a Catholic priest by the Vatican's choice), and accepted a teaching position.

 I am now a full Professor in the humanistic and transpersonal Department of Psychology at the University of West Georgia, near Atlanta, where I live.
 I am also trained as a psychotherapist—a Fellow of the American Association of Pastoral Counselors and a Licensed Professional Counselor in the state of Georgia.
 My professional specialization is the psychology of spirituality.
-On the graduate level I teach courses on the Philosophy of Social Sceince and Consciousness; besides, I regularly teach undergraduate courses on Human Sexuality, Foundations of Neuroscience, and Introductory Statistics.
+On the graduate level I teach courses on the Philosophy of Social Sceince and Consciousness; besides, I regularly teach undergraduate courses on Human Sexuality, Foundations of Neuroscience, Animal Mind, and Introductory Statistics.
 My professional commitments themselves force me to address the spiritual questions that unnerve our world.